 Getting more things done in the same amount of time leads to big results.
-Here, we’re going to look at the principles for you to adopt to maximise time and become a productivity leader.
+Here, we’re going to look at the principles for you to adapt to maximise time and become a productivity leader.
 And better sales productivity ultimately breeds revenue.

 The principles we’ll look at are: